 The Supreme Court has defined “probable cause” as an officer’s reasonable belief, based on circumstances known to that officer, that a crime has occurred or is about to occur.
 Carroll v.
 United States, 267 U.S. 132, 149 (1925).

-By the fact this inspection warrant lacked sufficient levels of evidence to support probable cause.
+By fact, this inspection warrant lacked sufficient levels of evidence to support probable cause.
 The act to inspect the premises was not based on a reasonable officer.
-As a nation we must feat the acts of this search that a law enforcement officer can obtain a baseless warrant and search a premise at will.
+As a nation, we must feat the acts of this search so that a law enforcement officer can obtain a baseless warrant and search a premise at will.

 The act of the DEA to inspect without cause violates the “Fourth Amendment to the United States Constitution.
 Which protects the people’s right “to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.”

-After the inspection, the investigating officer were further authorized to seize legally sanctioned ‘Class two, three, and four controlled substances’ from the premises;
+After the inspection, the investigating officer was further authorized to seize legally sanctioned ‘Class two, three, and four controlled substances from the premises;

-The agent wrote “Such of the following records, information, reports, documents, files and inventories, as are appropriate and necessary to the effective accomplishment of the inspection, and for the purpose of copying or verifying their correctness, or that are used or intended to be used in violation of the Controlled Substances Act whether in electronic or printed media format”.
+The agent wrote, “Such of the following records, information, reports, documents, files, and inventories, as is appropriate and necessary to the effective accomplishment of the inspection, and for the purpose of copying or verifying their correctness, or that is used or intended to be used in violation of the Controlled Substances Act whether in electronic or printed media format.”

 This inspection warrant is a document to look and examine.
 However, nothing in the warrant authorized the inspection to reason if a crime took place.

-Thus, the courts have a fiduciary duty to safeguard the public, in as such, the criminal justice functions are there to protect the public form harm.
+Thus, the courts have a fiduciary duty to safeguard the public, in as such, the criminal justice functions are there to protect the public from harm.
 Such acts within this search is an assault upon every American.
-If our protections are eroded, then whom shall we depend upon if the police and the courts act at will.
+If our protections are eroded, then whom shall we depend upon if the police and the courts act at will?

 We are “One Nation Under God with Liberty and Justice for All”

-Let it further be clear, patients being treated for chronic pain who travel to a Black-owned pharmacy are called “RED FLAGS” by the DEA and these pharmacies are classified as imminent dangers to the “Public Health.”
-While the same patients traveling to non-black owned pharmacies, with the same prescriptions, using the exact same payment methodology, the fictitious label of “red flags” does not truly exist.
+Let it further be clear, patients being treated for chronic pain who travel to a Black-owned pharmacy are called “RED FLAGS” by the DEA and these pharmacies are classified as imminent dangers to “Public Health.”
+While the same patients travel to non-black-owned pharmacies, with the same prescriptions, using the exact same payment methodology, the fictitious label of “red flags” does not truly exist.